myronschippers/employee-calculator-java/README.md

 In order to ramp up into Java we are building a web based Employee Calculator.

+## Prerequisites

+* [IntelliJ](https://www.jetbrains.com/idea/download/#section=mac) - download the editor if you don't already have it.
+* Java - install java with brew by running

 ## Project Setup

 1. Inside of IntelliJ create a new project.